edamama/portfolio/README.md

 This is the repository for the Module 2 Challenge 2 project.
-It is a place for me to upload my projects to show potential future employers.
+It is a site for me to upload my projects to show potential future employers.

 This site should largely render properly.
 It was tested for accessibility using the google chrome inspect/device simulations.
 I ran into no problems there.